 “Words can’t wipe away your tears and hugs won’t ease your pains but hold on to your memories forever they will remain.”

-To send flowers in memory of Geraldine E. Crosland, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Geraldine E. Crosland, please visit our Heartfelt Sympathies Store.

 On Sunday, September 22, 2019 at 10:52AM Geraldine quietly slipped away.
 A heart of gold stopped beating, two shining eyes were closed.
 Our hearts were broken as we sat there when Geraldine was called home.